mjtrac/mirth-searchsummary-plugin/README.md

 ...plugins/messagebuilder-client/4.3.0/messagebuilder-client-4.3.0.jar
 ...plugins/rulebuilder-client/4.3.0/rulebuilder-client-4.3.0.jar
 ```

+The groupId is com.mirth.connect for the mirth- and donkey- files and
+com.mirth.connect.plugins for plugins;
+the artifactId to use is the jar name less the version and jar extension;
+...donkey-model/4.3.0/donkey-model-4.3.0.jar --> artifactId donkey-model.

 To add additional versions, you can repeat the process with other versions of Mirth Connect, which can be downloaded from https://mirthdownloadarchive.s3.amazonaws.com/connect-downloads.html